The Impact of Vanuatu’s Cyclone: It’s Bad, Very Bad

 Reports from the shelter “cluster,” an interagency working group, state that only 8,000 tarps in total have been distributed in Vanuatu.
 Although it’s been almost three weeks since the cyclone, only 50% of families who need a tarp now have one.

 But tarps won’t meet the real shelter and water needs of the islands.
 People on Tongoa have run out of emergency water supplies and desperately need roofs on their houses with gutters, so they can collect rainwater before the dry season starts next month.
+It is not as easy as it is in America, where most of the population can hire a specialist like 99Roofers to come and fix everything in a few days.
+They need the materials before the local builders can start anything.

 There are boats, planes and helicopters ready to go.
 In the capital city Port Vila, the local hardware stores are stocked and have been for weeks.
 Vanuatu is a quick, cheap plane ride from Australia and New Zealand.
 A flight from the capital to Tongoa can be chartered for $700.